About Melissa Orlov

 Dr. Hallowell is a graduate of Harvard College and Tulane Medical School.
 He is the founder of the Hallowell Center for Emotional and Cognitive Health and was an instructor at the Harvard Medical School for over 20 years.
 He is recognized as one of the foremost experts on ADHD in the world and, with Dr. John Ratey (also of the Harvard Medical School), is the co-author of the groundbreaking best seller Driven to Distraction as well as Answers to Distraction and the most recent Delivered from Distraction.
-He has also authored fifteen other books on topics as diverse as parenting, the importance of forgiveness, anxiety, and connection.
+Other books on ADHD inlcude SuperParenting for ADHD and Married to Distraction.
+He has also authored more than fifteen other books on topics as diverse as parenting, the importance of forgiveness, anxiety, and connection.

 Dr. Hallowell has been a featured guest on television and radio, including The Today Show, 60 Minutes, The Doctor Phil Show and Oprah, as well as many more.
 He is a regular contributor to ADDitude Magazine with his Your Life column.

 On top of a very busy patient and working schedule, Dr. Hallowell treasures time with his three children and wife, Sue.